For the Record: A History of Yellow Fever Vaccine Requirements

 The International Sanitary Regulations (ISR), drafted by WHO to replace the previous International Sanitary Conventions, were adopted by the World Health Assembly in 1951.
 The ISR stipulated that “vaccination against yellow fever shall be required of any person leaving an infected local area on an international voyage and proceeding to a yellow fever receptive area.”
 Although only alluded to in previous International Sanitary Conventions, this was the first regulatory language that overtly mandated yellow fever vaccination requirements for country entry.
 The ISR were modified and renamed the International Health Regulations (IHR) in 1969; the IHR were completely revised in 2005, the most current iteration.
 The text regarding yellow fever vaccination requirements has been gradually modified.
 The IHR (2005) stipulate, “Vaccination against yellow fever may be required of any traveler leaving an area where the Organization has determined that a risk of yellow fever transmission is present.”

 In 1960, WHO started to publish annually a listing of all the national yellow fever vaccination requirements in the booklet Vaccination Certificate Requirements for International Travel.
-This booklet gradually evolved into the current book International Travel and Health, which is also published annually and lists country-specific vaccination requirements.
+This booklet gradually evolved into the WHO’s International Travel and Health.
+The book is no longer published, but the material remains online and lists country-specific yellow fever vaccination requirements, which are updated regularly.
 To keep its list current, WHO sends a questionnaire to all member countries yearly requesting any updates to their vaccination requirements.
 CDC publishes these same country requirements.